If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 The Dynamic Push-Up

 In the dynamic push-up, you simply explode up and propel your hands off the floor in between reps.
-Most people will add a clap to make the exercise look cooler than what it actually is.

 The Psuedo Planche Push-Up

 The Psuedo Planche push-up brings your hands further down than a standard push-up, which changes the leverages of the exercise.
-The purpose of this exercise is to train your ability to press from your center of gravity.

 The Planche Push-Up

-Okay, now that we have just hammered our chest and triceps, letโs move on to the back and biceps.
+Okay, now that we have just hammered our chest and triceps, let’s move on to the back and biceps.

-Who wouldnโt like to have nice arms?
+Who wouldn’t like to have nice arms?

 If you do, then keep reading.